cp-rep/Bottom/README.md

 The main branch will maintain the stable version of Bottom.
 It currently supports Arch Linux and Ubuntu which are the operating systems it has been tested on.
 However, most Linux distributions should work just fine.

 ## Current Challenges/Known Issues
-Bottom has high CPU usage and also represents the current number of users differently than Top.
-For the high CPU Usage, this is an obvious fix to thread the program and will be implemented.
-For the number of users, this data is most effectively gathered from '/var/run/utmp'.
+The current number of users are not gathered the same as Top.
+Top supposedly gathers its data from '/var/run/utmp'.
 Unfortunately, this file varies between platforms.
 I have considered writing platform specific code to read from it, however, I have recently discovered in testing that Top reports the number of current users differently between Linux distributions.
 Unless motivated otherwise, Bottom reports the number of users based upon the different users strings reported in the "USER" column.

 ## Future Changes/Additions I Would Like to Implement
 - Web-based features.